ConacBreslin/technostalgia/README.md

 Other images on the site were added by users.

 ## Testing.
-Bugs identified during development and testing and their solutions on 2 pages [page 1](static/images/bugsone.png), [page 2](static/images/bugstwo.png).
+Bugs identified during development and testing and their solutions on 2 pages, [page 1](static/images/bugsone.png), [page 2](static/images/bugstwo.png).
 ### Validation
 - HTML code for each individual page was validited by direct input into [validator.w3.org](https://validator.w3.org/).
-The results of this can be seen  [here](static/images/htmlvalidation.jpg))
+The results of this can be seen  [here](static/images/htmlvalidation.jpg).
 - CSS code was tested repeatedly by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
 No error found!' message.
 - JavaScript was checked using [jshint](https://jshint.com/).
 There were no errors and the warnings were checked, corrected where appropriate and otherwise left.
 - Python code was tested repeatedly with [pep8 online validator](http://pep8online.com/) until the vaildator deemed it 'All right'.